frendsick/torth/docs/intrinsics.md

 - LOAD_DWORD (32-bit)
 - LOAD_QWORD (64-bit)

 For example, to load a value of type [INT](types.md#int---integer) (64-bit) from a memory location to the stack you should use the LOAD_QWORD intrinsic.
 Also, it is preferred to use the _type.load_ functions from the [std-library](../lib/std.torth) which also expricitly cast the loaded value to the corresponding [type](types.md).
-There is a typed load function for every [builtin type](types.md), for example `int.load`.
+There is a typed load function for every [built-in type](types.md#built-in-types), for example `int.load`.

 ## NTH